-The initial revisions of this management plan were prepared by Jacobs and Snowy Hydro and approved by the Department of Planning Industry and Environment (DPIE) for the Hunter Power Project.
+The initial revisions of this management plan were prepared by Jacobs and Snowy Hydro and approved by the Department for the Hunter Power Project.
 Details of the review process are detailed in the document history table above.
-Subsequent versions of the approved management plan have been updated by Snowy Hydro and endorsed by the DPIE approved Environmental Representative.
+Subsequent versions of the approved management plan have been updated by Snowy Hydro and endorsed by the Department's approved Environmental Representative.
 The reasons for, and key changes to the management plan are detailed in the table below.